shantanusabyasachi16/DocuMate/README.md

 ## Demo video

 -[Documate](https://youtu.be/pFoXuzvL5ZQ?si=_aNHi1O6DpdiNkKi)
-## Getting Started

-To get a local copy up and running, follow these simple steps:

-1. Clone the repository.
-2. Install dependencies: `npm install`.
-3. Start the development server: `npm start`.

 ## Feedback
 I would love to hear your feedback!
 Please let me know if you have any comments, suggestions, or issues.